 Guides: Photographer Peter Rosén and activity guides.
 Bilingual Swedish and English.

 - 3 nights at Aurora Wilderness Camp next one of the largest rivers in Sweden, the Torne River and 2 nights at the STF Abisko Hotel inside the Abisko National Park.
 Full board from dinner day 1 to breakfast day 6.
 Wine, beer or alcoholic free drinks included the first 3 evenings.
 Gluten free, vegetarian and vegan meals available upon request.

-- Access to an authentic wooden heated sauna for your first 3 nights
+- Access to an authentic wooden heated sauna and outdoor jacuzzi for your first 3 nights.

 - Warm overalls to be worn over your clothes, warm hat and boots, woollen socks and gloves.